A helpful travel guide to Chichen Itza Mexico with tour information, prices, best time to go, and more!

 After lunch, visitors will have some free time before returning to your hotel or resort in Cancun.

-Learn the best times of year to visit and hotels to stay in.
-The summer months can be scorching, so it is recommended to avoid this time if possible.
+Knowing the best times of the year to visit Chichen Itza is important.
+The best time to visit Chichen Itza is from November to March when it is much cooler.
+The summer months from May to July can be extremely hot, so it is recommended to avoid this time if possible.

 Be sure to book tickets for tours and attractions ahead of time, as some may require pre-booking, and spots tend to fill up quickly during peak times.